smartcontractkit/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 ## Conclusion

-Using Chainlink Keepers efficiently not only allows you to reduce the gas fees, but also keeps them within predictable limits.
-That’s the reason why [several Defi protocols](https://chainlinktoday.com/prominent-founders-examine-chainlink-keepers-role-in-defis-evolution/) outsource their maintenance tasks to Chainlink Keepers.
+Using Chainlink Automation efficiently not only allows you to reduce the gas fees, but also keeps them within predictable limits.
+That’s the reason why [several Defi protocols](https://chainlinktoday.com/prominent-founders-examine-chainlink-keepers-role-in-defis-evolution/) outsource their maintenance tasks to Chainlink Automation.